kashyapsubramanian/DAND-Term-1-Project-1/README.md

 1. Extract the data from the database.
 There's a workspace that is connected to a database.
 You’ll need to export the temperature data for the world as well as for the closest big city to where you live.
 You can find a list of cities and countries in the city_list table.
 To interact with the database, you'll need to write a SQL query.

 >#### Extracting the Data
-Use the SQL Workspace to extract data from the temperatures database, then download the results to a CSV.
+>Use the SQL Workspace to extract data from the temperatures database, then download the results to a CSV.
 Then you can open it up in a spreadsheet program in order to analyze it.
 >##### The Database Schema
-There are three tables in the database:
+>There are three tables in the database:
-- city_list - This contains a list of cities and countries in the database.
+>- city_list - This contains a list of cities and countries in the database.
 Look through them in order to find the city nearest to you.
-- city_data - This contains the average temperatures for each city by year (ºC).
+>- city_data - This contains the average temperatures for each city by year (ºC).
-- global_data - This contains the average global temperatures by year (ºC).
+>- global_data - This contains the average global temperatures by year (ºC).

 2. Write a SQL query to extract the city level data.
 Export to CSV.
 3. Write a SQL query to extract the global data.
 Export to CSV.